MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getcustomheaders.md

 ---
 title: bitsadmin getcustomheaders
-description: Reference topic for the bitsadmin getcustomheaders command, which retrieves the custom HTTP headers from the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin getcustomheaders command, which retrieves the custom HTTP headers from the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article